Skip to main content

 • Distance: 13 miles

-Best Location: Phoenix Hotel
+Best location: Phoenix Hotel

 Phoenix Hotel room interior

 This 1950s-era motor court hotel reflects the rock n’ roll spirit that took place here.
 It is located just a short distance from the Bill Graham Civic Auditorium and the Great American Music Hall.
-Its location and popularity with musicians made the Phoenix Hotel a second home to generations of traveling bands.
+Its location and popularity with musicians made the a second home to generations of traveling bands.

-• Nearest Airport: San Francisco International Airport
+• Nearest airport: San Francisco International Airport

 • Time: 20-30 minutes by car